Bitcoin stems heavy losses but pessimism reigns in crypto markets

 U.S. software firm MicroStrategy Inc – a major backer of bitcoin – said last month a drop below $21,000 would trigger a demand for extra capital against a loan secured by some of its bitcoin holdings.

 That could see it stake more bitcoin against the loan or trigger the sale of some of its vast holdings.
-The company did not immediately respond to a request for comment outside business hours.
+The company did not immediately respond to a request for comment outside hours.

 MicroStrategy and Coinbase were down 6.5% and 5.5% respectively in premarket trading on Tuesday as the decline in bitcoin roiled crypto-related stocks.